rosoarvcl/classify-dev-scripts/README.md

     `classify_php`

-## Adding scripts for Docker PHP container
+## Adding scripts to Docker PHP container

 - Create the script
 - Make the script executable